 - Protection.
 Your eardrum also acts as a barrier, protecting your middle ear from water, bacteria and other foreign substances.

 If your eardrum ruptures, uncommon problems can occur, especially if it fails to self-heal after three to six months.
 Possible complications include:

 - Hearing loss.
 Usually, hearing loss is temporary, lasting only until the tear or hole in your eardrum has healed.
 The size and location of the tear can affect the degree of hearing loss.

 - Middle ear infection (otitis media).
 A ruptured (perforated) eardrum can allow bacteria to enter the ear.
 If a perforated eardrum doesn't heal, a small number of people may be vulnerable to ongoing (recurrent or chronic) infections.
 In this small group, chronic drainage and hearing loss can occur.

 Middle ear cyst (cholesteatoma).
 Although very rare, this cyst, which is composed of skin cells and other debris, can develop in your middle ear as a long-term result of eardrum rupture.

 Ear canal debris normally travels to your outer ear with the help of ear-protecting earwax.
 If your eardrum is ruptured, the skin debris can pass into your middle ear and form a cyst.

-A cholesteatoma provides a friendly environment for bacteria and contains proteins that can damage bones of your middle ear.
+A cyst in your middle ear provides a friendly environment for bacteria and contains proteins that can damage the bones of your middle ear.

-Follow these tips to avoid a ruptured or perforated eardrum:
+Follow these tips to avoid a ruptured (perforated) eardrum: